 Please contact a member of our Client Services team for more information.

 The Apportioned External Earnings or Apportioned Fixed Amount Deal plugins now support new configuration options which control the apportionment of accrual earnings.
 The 'Apportion scaled total' option use this existing apportionment menthod.
 In this method the full Deal earnings values is apportioned across Turnover Lines at the time the Deal is calculated.
 The new 'Apportion scaled total' option scales current earnings before apportionment based on the time remaining before the Deal ends.

-Various new features and enhancements have been added to DealTrack’s Cash module.
-The Cash module is designed to enable DealTrack users to record and track payments received from Suppliers against DealTrack calculated Deal earnings.
+Various new features and enhancements have been added to DealTrack’s Cash App.
+The Cash App is designed to enable DealTrack users to record and track payments received from Suppliers against DealTrack calculated Deal earnings.

-- 'Include <0 earnings in total due' setting - A new setting 'Include <0 earnings in total due' has been introduced for the Cash module, which determines whether or not the 'total due' column in the debtors' report section of the cash module includes Deal lines where the end date has passed but the due date has not yet been reached.
+- 'Include <0 earnings in total due' setting - A new setting 'Include <0 earnings in total due' has been introduced for the Cash App, which determines whether or not the 'total due' column in the debtors' report section of the Cash App includes Deal lines where the end date has passed but the due date has not yet been reached.
 This is reflected in the 'total due' displayed on the debtors' report, as well as on the Deal and Deal line drill down pages.

-- 'Use accrual earnings' setting - A new setting 'Use accrual earnings' has been introduced for the cash module.
-If this setting is enabled, computations in the cash module at the Deal line level will be derived from accrual earnings rather than actual earnings.
+- 'Use accrual earnings' setting - A new setting 'Use accrual earnings' has been introduced for the Cash App.
+If this setting is enabled, computations in the Cash App at the Deal line level will be derived from accrual earnings rather than actual earnings.